 Each issue of the original Science for the People was curated and edited collectively by a local chapter of Science for the People.
 This allowed each issue to reflect the unique interests, priorities, and politics of each chapter.
 The 21st-century Science for the People replicates this—while adding geographical diversity—by assembling a new, geographically-dispersed editorial collective for each issue.
 The collectives envision, curate, and edit the issue, assisted by a team of volunteer editors, fact-checkers, and designers, and the elected Publisher and Managing Editor.

-Topics center around scientific fields (“Bio-Politics”; our 2018 special issue on geoengineering), political efforts (“Fighting for a People’s Green New Deal”), and other themes combining science and politics (“Science Under Occupation“; “The Return of Radical Science“).
+Issue themes can be scientific topics (Winter 2020’s “Bio-Politics”; our 2018 special issue on geoengineering), political efforts (“A People’s Green New Deal“), or other themes combining science and politics (“Science Under Occupation“; “The Return of Radical Science“).

 Outreach and Development: